 This is a fan-favorite.
 Transfer your favorite photo to a canvas to hang onto it forever.

-Our bookkeeper, Natalie Williams, has done this for her boyfriend.
+Our bookkeeper, Natalie Williams, did this for her fiance.
 In fact, she made a whole table featuring their travels and adventures utilizing this method.

-But I’d recommend starting small first.
+But I’d recommend starting small.
 Also, YouTube video tutorials make everything in life easier.
 We found this one — and followed it step by step.

 Let it dry (preferably overnight), then saturate the canvas with a sponge and water.
 With gentle effort, the paper will peel off.